concept-lab/SiteFerret/README.md

  To run the install script just move into *install binaries* folder and: *./install_script* (it might be necessary to change permissions: *chmod +x install_script*)

  ### Download trained model:
+ If trained models are not downnloaded when cloning the git folder (check into */siteFerret/trainedModels*):
  **Using git lfs** (recomended)

  0. git clone the folder